argage/ichorCNA/README.md

 ## Instructions
 This is just a rough explanation of what I've tested this with and how you can do it yourself, from a beginner's perspective.
-You can run this on your own if you have [cromwell installed](https://github.com/broadinstitute/cromwell/releases/tag/85) and want to use the 'run' mode.
+You can run this on your own if you have [cromwell installed](https://github.com/broadinstitute/cromwell/releases/tag/85) and want to use the `run` mode.
 To do this, enter this into your terminal:

     java -jar cromwell-XX.jar run ichorCNA.wdl -i inputs.json -o options.json